-Employees named on the attached list are entitled to receive approval to use EOL for grievance representation, subject to the above conditions, retroactive to March 27.
-Such employees who would have been entitled to the use of EOL under these conditions, and who were absent from their work stations for grievance representation purposes and charged such absence to leave accruals, should be permitted to retroactively charge such absences to EOL and have their leave accruals restored.
+grievance representatio employees who would were absent from their ed on the attached list are entitled to receive approval to use EOL for a, subject to the above conditions, retroactive to March 27.
+Such have been entitled to the use of EOL under these conditions, and who work stations for grievance representation purposes and charged sucl ls, should be permitted to retroactively charge such absences to EOL is restored. o h -